MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/sla-work-orders.md

 > ![Screenshot of creating a Work Order associated to your SLA](./media/work-order-add-to-work-order-9.png)

 ## 4. Schedule a Work Order to meet SLA
-Asynchronously (meaning not instantaneously but along with other system jobs cadence typically one minute to five minutes), **Time From Promised** and **Time To Promised** will be populated according to the applied SLA and appropriate SLA Item.
+Asynchronously (meaning not instantaneously but along with other system jobs cadence typically one minute to five minutes), **Time From Promised** and **Time To Promised** will be populated on the work order according to the applied SLA, appropriate SLA Item, and business hours of the SLA.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Time From Promised and Time To Promised fields on the work order being updated according to the SLA](./media/work-order-sla-time-window-10.png)

-Furthermore, Schedule Assistant and Resource Schedule Optimization consider Time From Promised and Time To Promised fields and therefore will respect the SLA.
+Furthermore, scheduling tools such as the Schedule Assistant and Resource Schedule Optimization consider **Time From Promised** and **Time To Promised** fields and therefore will respect the SLA.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Schedule Assistant parameters using Time From Promised and Time To Promised field values](./media/work-order-sla-schedule-11.png)

+## Configuration considerations

+- The SLA timer and populated values for **Time From Promised** and **Time To Promised** will respect the business hours of the SLA.
+As an example, let's say the SLA has a success parameter of 3 hours, business hours are set to Monday - Friday 9am - 5pm, and a work order is created at 4pm on Friday.
+The SLA timer and **Time From Promised** and **Time To Promised** will be set to a start of Friday at 4pm and an end of Monday at 11am to compensate for business closure on the weekend up until 9am the following Monday.

 ## Additional Notes
-- [Business hours note example]
-- Multiple SLAs and multiple business hours/calendars can be created and utlized for different customers, however a work order can only have one SLA assigned to it.
+- Multiple SLAs and multiple business hours/calendars can be created and utilized for different customers, however a work order can only have one SLA assigned to it.
 - SLAs on work orders will overwrite existing values for **Time From Promised** and **Time To Promised**
 - Pausing an SLA timer on the work order will update **Time From Promised** and **Time To Promised** fields when resumed.

-questions:

-- do you have an org?
-- can you create your own KPIs? or do you have to use arrival or resolution time ones
-- what are the field service settings? how do you utlze multiple ones?
-- how do we know the technician arrives on site? the system status become open-in progress when technician sets booking status to traveling too